-But do crested geckos have morphs?
-Yes and no. They have many characteristics that can be inherited, and some types are often called a morph.
+Do crested geckos have morphs?
+Yes and no. They have many characteristics that can be inherited, and some types are often called a morph – as with the above dalmatians, harlequins and pinstripes.
 Let’s discuss the differences between the crested gecko morphs and learn a little bit about genetics 101!

 Crested Gecko Morphs and Traits